ZycaR/ShoulderPatchesExtra/README.md

 #### Material File
 *This part cannot be modified with original workshop mod, any modification will be classified as violation of consistency check.
 To modify this part please contact the author.*

 Next part of shoulder patches mod is material file.
 This text file tells engine location, where to find texture and describe tilling of patches.
-Describe how are patches arranged in how many rows and columns.
+Describe how are patches arranged in how many rows and columns (grid size).

 Material file: ``..\models\marine\patches\shoulder_patch.material``
 ```
 ...
 spePatchesMap = "models/marine/patches/ShoulderPatchesExtra.dds"
-speRows = 4
-speCols = 16
+speGrid = [ 4.0, 16.0 ]
 ```

 #### Patches Config File